China

 Strengthened the technical capacity for HTA through the China Health Policy and Technology Assessment Network

-In 2018 CNHDRC became a core partner of iDSI, having secured its own funding from the Gates Foundation to help establish an institutionalised mechanism for translating HTA evidence into policy, and emphasising iDSI’s commitment to forge global partnerships to achieve real world health gains.
+In 2018 CNHDRC became a core partner of iDSI, having secured its own funding from the Gates Foundation to help facilitate the building of an institutionalised mechanism for translating HTA evidence into policy, and emphasising iDSI’s commitment to forge global partnerships to achieve real world health gains.

-Our current collaborations with CNHDRC and its National Center for Medicine and Health Technology Assessment focus on implementing evidence-informed processes to guide national healthcare spending decisions – for instance the incorporation of HTA principles and methods into priority-setting for diagnostics and vaccines.
+Our current collaborations with CNHDRC and the HTA unit at CHIRA focus on implementing evidence-informed processes to guide national healthcare spending decisions – for instance the incorporation of HTA principles and methods into priority-setting for drugs, devices/diagnostics and vaccines.
 These are key steps in China’s journey towards achieving Universal Health Coverage for 1.4bn citizens.

 Impact

-By the network’s second annual meeting in 2017, 37 organisations (representing the majority of China’s provinces) including many prominent Chinese universities, research institutes and hospitals, joined under the leadership of the CNHDRC and the National Health Commission.
-The network has 48 member institutions to date and held workshops and seminars in 31 provinces, including technical capacity strengthening and methods training by iDSI, and has proven to be essential groundwork for the subsequent establishment of the National Center for Medicine and Health Technology Assessment, and a China-wide infrastructure providing technical capacity.
+By the network’s second annual meeting in 2017, 37 organisations (representing most of China’s provinces) including many prominent Chinese universities, research institutes and hospitals, joined under the leadership of the CNHDRC and the National Health Commission.
+The network has 48 member institutions to date and held workshops and seminars in 31 provinces, including technical capacity strengthening and methods training by iDSI, and has proven to be essential groundwork for the subsequent institutional changes shaping HTA development in China.

 A timeline of the evolution of HTA in China.